Huracan-project/huracanpy/README.md

 A python package for working with various forms of feature tracking data

+## Version 1 coming soon!
+Subscribe for notification.
+We will release version 1 soon.
+To stay updated about it, please subscribe to [this discussion](https://github.com/Huracan-project/huracanpy/discussions/57), that we will use to communicate with our community of users.
+(We wish there was a better way for you to subscribe to announcements.
+If you agree with us, please up [this issue](https://github.com/orgs/community/discussions/3951).)

 ## Installation
 To install the package, you can use `pip`: `pip install huracanpy`.

 This can fail with older python versions due to issues with installing cartopy through pip.
 If this happens, use conda to install cartopy first (e.g. `conda install -c conda-forge cartopy`), then install huracanpy as normal

 ## Usage
 The idea of this package is to be a standard way for working with cyclone track data.
 We